Skip section navigation

 This exercise class takes place at Bethesda Hospital in St. Paul.

 Do you have concerns about falling?
-Many older adults experience concerns about falling and restrict their activies.
+Many older adults experience concerns about falling and restrict their activities.
 A Matter of Balance is an award-winning program designed to manage falls and increase activity levels.

 Parkinson's disease support groups

 For questions or for help starting a group, call Joan Brandl, RN, at

 The American Parkinson Disease Association Information and Referral Center of Minnesota supports a number of support groups throughout the state.

 Minnesota Messenger is published every spring and fall for anyone interested in Parkinson's disease and the efforts of the American Parkinson Disease Association Information and Referral Center of Minnesota.

 Please call 1-888-302-7762 (toll free) or 651-241-8297 (Twin Cities area), if you would like to: